Melty Blood: Type Lumina: Development

-In 2010, Melty Blood: Type Lumina was originally planned as a yet-to-be-titled HD remake of the Melty Blood.
-However, development stalled when Type-Moon began working on the Witch on the Holy Night visual novel.
-This led to French-Bread starting Under Night In-Birth in 2011 where the original main heroine of Melty Blood, Sion Eltnam Atlasia, appeared as a guest character.
+In 2010, Melty Blood: Type Lumina was originally planned as a yet-to-be-titled remake of Melty Blood.
+However, development stalled when Type-Moon began working on the visual novel Witch on the Holy Night.
+This led to French-Bread starting Under Night In-Birth in 2011, where the main character of Melty Blood, Sion Eltnam Atlasia, became a guest character.

-A decade later, Type-Moon and French-Bread collaborated once again to continue the development of "Melty Blood HD" and reboot the series with Type Lumina, a fighting game that takes place in the same setting as the 2021 remake of Tsukihime.
+A decade later, Type-Moon and French-Bread collaborated once again to continue the development of "Melty Blood HD" and reboot the series with Type Lumina, a fighting game set in the same setting as the 2021 remake of Tsukihime.
 As the remake made changes to the original story, setting, and characters, some fighters who last appeared in previous Melty Blood games, most notably Sion, have not made a return.
 The reduced roster has allowed the developers to include more voiced lines and unique interactions between different combatants, with Arc System Works and Cygames-developed game Granblue Fantasy Versus cited as the main inspiration.
 Built from the ground up, the game supports high definition 2D visuals and features an updated fighting system.

-On March 25, 2021, Melty Blood: Type Lumina, developed by French-Bread, and produced by Project Lumina, an entity consisting of Type-Moon, Aniplex and Delightworks, was announced for a 2021 worldwide release for the Nintendo Switch, PlayStation 4 and Xbox One consoles.
-On June 23, 2021, it was announced through the Type-Moon Vol. 3 broadcast that a Microsoft Windows version will be release via Steam alongside consoles, as well as the game's September 30 release date, and standard and deluxe editions.
+On March 25, 2021, Melty Blood: Type Lumina, developed by French-Bread and produced by Project Lumina, an entity consisting of Type-Moon, Aniplex, and Delightworks, was announced for a 2021 worldwide release for the Nintendo Switch, PlayStation 4, and Xbox One consoles.
+On June 23, 2021, it was announced through the Type-Moon Vol. 3 broadcast that a Microsoft Windows version will be released via Steam alongside consoles, as well as the game's September 30 release date, and standard and deluxe editions.
 Originally during Type Moon Vol. 5, released on August 24, 2021, it was said that the game's initial playable roster will be 13.
-However, in Type Moon Vol. 6, released on September 29, 2021, one more initial character was revealed, Saber, a guest character from Type-Moon's Fate series.
+However, in Type Moon Vol. 6, released on September 29, 2021, one more initial character was revealed, Altria Pendragon (in her original Saber-class variant), a guest character from Type-Moon's Fate series.

 Raito, the composer for the previous Melty Blood games, has returned to create the music for Type Lumina.
-The opening theme Stack Black performed by Hiyori Miyamoto, was written, composed and arranged by Kegani from Live Lab, who also wrote the opening themes of Tsukihime -A piece of blue glass moon-.
-The ending themes Blue-Teared Moon and Bloodlust Lullaby were both composed by Raito with lyrics of RyoRca, Blue-Teared Moon was performed by Reina Nagao while Bloodlust Lullaby was performed by Raito himself.
+The opening theme Stack Black performed by Hiyori Miyamoto, was written, composed, and arranged by Kegani from Live Lab, who also wrote the opening themes of Tsukihime -A piece of blue glass moon-.
+The ending themes, Blue-Teared Moon and Bloodlust Lullaby, were both composed by Raito with lyrics of RyoRca.
+Blue-Teared Moon was performed by Reina Nagao and Bloodlust Lullaby was performed by Raito.